tamashi22/async-race/README.md

 - Node.js and npm installed on your machine.
 - Git installed on your machine.

-### Step 1: Clone the Repositories
+### Clone the Repositories

-First, clone the mock server repository and the frontend repository:
+First, clone the mock server repository:

 ```bash
 # Clone the mock server repository